warkrismagic/mcp-ui-fork_research/docs/src/guide/client/using-a-proxy.md

 Please verify that the host whitelists `https://proxy.mcpui.dev` as a `frame-src` in the CSP.

+You can find a complete example for a site with restrictive CSP that uses the hosted proxy at `examples/external-url-demo`.

 ## Self-Hosting the Proxy Script

 If you prefer to host your own proxy script, you can create a simple HTML file with embedded JavaScript.
 This is a useful alternative to the hosted version when you want more control or a custom domain.